-The trauma and devastation was summed up by the head teacher,
+The trauma and devastation were summed up by the head teacher:

-The timing of the fire was particularly unfortunate, since Year 9 SATS were to be held later in the week and GCSE examinations were due to begin within a month.
-Heads of subjects had to contact Examination Boards to discuss what arrangements could be made for loss of coursework and pupils revision material.
+The timing of the fire was particularly unfortunate since Year 9 SATS were to be held later in the week and GCSE examinations were due to begin within a month.
+Heads of subjects had to contact Examination Boards to discuss what arrangements could be made for the loss of coursework and pupils’ revision material.

-The burnt out classrooms were replaced by mobile rooms and the school had a derelict building at its centre for over a year; this became a demolition site and is now a building site.
+The burnt-out classrooms were replaced by mobile rooms and the school had a derelict building at its centre for over a year; this became a demolition site and then a building site.
 These circumstances are obviously not conducive to marketing the school and pupil recruitment and the sixth form suffered in particular.
-This had a massive effect on the school budget resulting in a large deficit.
+This had a substantial effect on the school budget resulting in a large deficit.

 The prevention of arson attacks falls into a logical process:

-- Reduce subsequent losses and disruption from a fire by preparing a disaster resulting recovery plan.
+- Reduce subsequent losses and disruption from fire

 1. Deter unauthorised entry onto the site

-- The presence of school staff living on site is obviously a high deterrent to intruders.
-Where this is not feasible, then roving patrols by either commercial or local authority security teams can be effective.
-Such patrols should be random in order to avoid a recognised pattern.
-If such a service is used, close liaison should take place with the Police is required if you use security patrolling.
+- The presence of school staff living on site is a high deterrent to intruders.
+Where this is not feasible, consider random patrols by commercial or local authority security teams.
+Liaison with the Police is required if you use security patrolling.

 2. Prevent unauthorised entry into the building

-- All external doors and windows should be fitted with approved locks (Thief Resistant Locks BS 3621:2007 or BS EN 1303 2005) and secured immediately the building is vacated.
-The local crime prevention officer would be pleased to advise on this subject.
+- Fit external doors and windows with approved locks (Thief Resistant Locks BS 3621 or BS EN 1303) and secure them immediately after vacating the building.

-- Break-ins via roof-lights should be prevented by fitting grills or bars within the inside of the frame.
+- Prevent entry via roof lights by fitting grills or bars inside of the frame.

-- Low level glazing should be avoided both on security and safety grounds.
-If this is not possible it should be laminated or toughened, and securely fixed within the frame.
+- Avoid low-level glazing on security and safety grounds, or install laminated or toughened glass securely fixed within the frame.

-- Intruder alarms should be fitted.
-In most cases they should be connected to a call monitoring centre.
-Where the coverage of the alarm has to be limited, areas of high value should be alarmed.
-Consideration should be given to alarming areas such as corridors where intruders might be detected moving between rooms.
+- Intruder alarms should be fitted, ideally connected to a call monitoring centre.
+Where the coverage of the alarms has to be limited, alarm areas such as corridors where intruders might be detected moving between rooms.

 3. Reduce the opportunity for an offender to start a fire

-- Refuse containers should ideally be placed in a secure compound or alternatively secured by a padlock and chain to a post sited no less than 8 metres from the building to prevent them being moved against the building.
+- Store refuse and recycling containers in a secure compound or alternatively secure with a padlock and chain to a post no less than 8 metres from the building.

-- Sheds and other storage facilities for sports and play equipment should be sited at least 8 metres away from the main building.
-This will avoid fire spread from such buildings involving the whole school.
+- Site sheds and storage facilities for sports and play equipment at least 8 metres from the main building to avoid fire spreading to the whole school.

-- Similar precautions should be taken with heating oil, natural gas and liquid petroleum gas installations.
-In particular the vulnerable parts of these systems, such as the pipe work and meters, should be secured and protected to avoid them from being vandalised and used as a ready supply of fuel.
-Bund walls should be provided around fuel tanks to ensure spillages are contained.
+- Take particular precautions with heating oil, natural gas and liquid petroleum gas installations.
+Pipework and meters should be secured and protected to prevent them from being vandalised and used as a ready supply of fuel.
+Install bund walls around fuel tanks to contain spillages.

-- Skirts should be fitted at the base of mobile classrooms to prevent combustible materials being placed underneath buildings and ignited.
+- Fit skirts at the base of mobile classrooms to prevent combustible materials from being placed and ignited underneath them.

 4. Reduce the scope for potential fire damage

-Should a fire be started, either deliberately or accidentally, it is important that its effect is minimised by containing the fire to a limited area, or ensuring high value contents are protected.
+Should a fire be started, deliberately or accidentally, it is essential to minimise the damage by containing the fire and ensuring high-value contents are protected.

-- Schools of open plan design are more difficult to protect than those with traditional layouts with separate classrooms.
-With the latter, the compartmentalisation (fire-stops in the roof/ceiling voids) is an essential element of the design even though the classroom construction may not be fire resisting.
+- Schools of open-plan design are more difficult to protect than those with traditional layouts with separate classrooms.
+With the latter, compartmentalisation (fire-stops in the roof/ceiling voids) is an essential element of the design even though the classroom construction may not be fire-resisting.

-- During alterations and maintenance, consideration should be given to providing additional fire-break walls or doors to. separate the building into compartments.
-This should include protection of concealed spaces such as roof voids.
-This needs to be properly designed and carried out with the assistance of professional advice.
+- During alterations and maintenance, give consideration to providing additional fire-break walls and fire doors to separate the building into compartments, including protecting concealed spaces such as roof voids.
+This should be designed and carried out with the assistance of professional advice.

-- This compartmentalisation may require fire resisting screens and doors across corridors, and the restrictions this may impose can be reduced by installing hold open devices linked to automatic fire detection.
-Doors not required to protect means of escape routes may be left open during school hours.
+- This compartmentalisation may require fire doors and screens across corridors, limit the restrictions these may impose by installing hold-open devices linked to automatic fire detection.

 5. Reduce subsequent losses and disruption resulting from a fire

 - Schools located away from residential areas may have poor water supplies which can hinder the fire service when trying to extinguish the fire.
-Ideally a private hydrant on a suitable sized main is desirable, but this is usually only available when the site is developed.
+Ideally, a private hydrant on a suitable sized main is desirable, but this is usually only available when the site is developed.
 An alternative would be an emergency water supply.
-This may be the swimming pool, but could be an ornamental pond of sufficient size which could double for nature and wildlife studies/ecology area.
+This may be the swimming pool but could also be an ornamental pond of sufficient size which could double for a nature and wildlife studies area.

-- Members of staff should be adequately trained in fire procedures, including how to summon the Fire Service, building evacuation and the use of fire extinguishers.
-They should also be aware of the location of high value materials and equipment, particularly school records which may be irreplaceable, and have knowledge of a salvage plan to recover these items.
+- Members of staff should be trained in fire procedures, including how to summon the Fire Service, building evacuation and the use of fire extinguishers.
+They should also be aware of the location of high-value materials and equipment, particularly school records which may be irreplaceable and have knowledge of a salvage plan to recover these items.

-- In the event of a fire, a service recovery plan will to be invaluable.
+- In the event of a fire, a service recovery plan will be invaluable.
 This should be formulated in advance with the assistance of the LEA Risk Management Group where this exists, or with the Local Education Authority.
-The service recovery plan, should include:
+The service recovery plan should include: